nwjs/chromium.src/docs/enterprise/add_new_policy.md

             **Profile Prefs**.
 Please note that, this must match the `per_profile` attribute in the `policy_templates.json`.
-We also strongly encourage developers to register the prefs with **Profile Prefs** if possible, because this gives admin more flexiability of policy setup.
+We also strongly encourage developers to register the prefs with **Profile Prefs** if possible, because this gives admin more flexibility of policy setup.
-        2. Most of policies can be mapped to prefs with `kSimplePolicyMap` in [configuration_policy_handler_list_factory.cc](https://cs.chromium.org/chromium/src/chrome/browser/policy/configuration_policy_handler_list_factory.cc?type=cs&q=kSimplePolicyMap&g=0&l=150).
+        2. Most policies can be mapped to prefs with `kSimplePolicyMap` in [configuration_policy_handler_list_factory.cc](https://cs.chromium.org/chromium/src/chrome/browser/policy/configuration_policy_handler_list_factory.cc?type=cs&q=kSimplePolicyMap&g=0&l=150).
             If the policy needs additional verification or processing, please implement a `ConfigurationPolicyHandler` to do so.